 Of course, you don’t have to use realistic reference photos when sketching with graphite if you don’t want to.
 Skillshare instructor Faith Newman teaches a class on drawing an illustration from a prompt.
 (The prompt she uses here is “herbal remedies”!)

 Now you’ve seen the potential of graphite pencil, we hope you agree that it’s much more than just a basic tool for jotting notes or sketching rough outlines!
-Whether you’re drawing from your imagination or want to realistically recreate a scene from a reference photo, graphic pencils and graphic powder are up to the task.
+Whether you’re drawing from your imagination or want to realistically recreate a scene from a reference photo, graphite pencils and graphite powder are up to the task.
 Have fun experimenting and trying out some new techniques.

 Perfect Your Creative Process